-Judith Levine is an independent arbitrator with extensive dispute resolution experience in public international law, foreign investment, and commercial contract cases.
+Judith Levine is an independent arbitrator with over 20 years of dispute resolution experience in public international law, investment treaty, commercial contract and sports cases.
 She brings valuable insight from her work in both private practice and at public institutions.

-Judith is currently acting as presiding arbitrator, sole arbitrator, and co-panellist in disputes at the International Chamber of Commerce (ICC), the Permanent Court of Arbitration (PCA), the Singapore International Arbitration Centre (SIAC), the Australian Centre for International Commercial Arbitration (ACICA), the Hong Kong International Arbitration Centre (HKIAC), the Korean Commercial Arbitration (KCAB), and the Court of Arbitration for Sport.
-She is also a Vice President of ACICA, an inaugural member of the Nationals Sports Tribunal, and a member of the Commonwealth Secretariat Arbitral Tribunal, and a Senior Member of the New South Wales Civil and Administrative Tribunal.
+Judith has sat as presiding arbitrator, sole arbitrator, and co-panellist in disputes at the International Chamber of Commerce (ICC), the Permanent Court of Arbitration (PCA), the Singapore International Arbitration Centre (SIAC), the Australian Centre for International Commercial Arbitration (ACICA), the Hong Kong International Arbitration Centre (HKIAC), the Korean Commercial Arbitration (KCAB), and the Court of Arbitration for Sport (CAS).
+She is also a Vice President of ACICA, an inaugural member of the National Sports Tribunal, a member of the Commonwealth Secretariat Arbitral Tribunal, and a Senior Member of the New South Wales Civil and Administrative Tribunal.

 Now based in Sydney, Judith worked for over a decade at the Permanent Court of Arbitration in The Hague where, as Senior Legal Counsel, she administered some of the world’s most complex disputes, including the South China Sea, Abyei, Yukos and Bangladesh Accord arbitrations.
-Prior to joining the PCA in 2008, Judith practised arbitration at White & Case LLP in New York, representing both sovereign States and private parties.
-Earlier in her career, Judith served with the International Court of Justice, the Australian Attorney-General, and a judge's associate at the High Court of Australia.
+Prior to joining the PCA in 2008, Judith practised in the arbitration group of White & Case LLP in New York, representing both sovereign States and private parties.
+Earlier in her career, Judith served as a judicial fellow at the International Court of Justice, assistant adviser to the Australian Attorney-General, and a judge's associate at the High Court of Australia.

-Judith has shared her expertise through presentations and publications on diverse issues in dispute resolution, including arbitral procedure, investment arbitration, public international law, contracts, ethics, climate law, and business and human rights.
+Judith has shared her expertise through presentations and publications on diverse issues in dispute resolution, including arbitral procedure, investor-state arbitration, public international law, contracts, ethics, climate law, and business and human rights.
 She has conducted several hearings, procedural meetings, deliberations, conferences, and seminars on on-line platforms.

 A national of Australia and Ireland, Judith obtained her Master of Laws from New York University (on a Hauser Global Scholarship and Fulbright Award) and a combined Bachelor of Arts (with French Major) and Bachelor of Laws (with University Medal) from the University of New South Wales in Australia.
 At the 2020 and 2021 Australian ADR Awards, Judith won "Arbitrator of the Year".
-Who’s Who Legal identifies Judith as a “Future Leader” in International Arbitration, recognising her reputation for being “very smart, extremely well organised,” handling all matters "deftly, including the most delicate matters", and having “excellent judgement”.
+Who’s Who Legal identifies Judith as a leader in International Arbitration, recognising her reputation for being “very smart, extremely well organised,” handling all matters "deftly, including the most delicate matters", and having “excellent judgement”.